 The airflow in dry-herb pens allows fresh air to flow over the coil to your mouth, preventing the coil from overheating.
 Some vape pens have a ring that allows users to adjust the airflow as needed.

 Dry-herb vape pens vaporize coarsely grated cannabis flower that has been milled through a grinder.
 The material is packed into the chamber of the weed pen after you’ve adjusted the temperature settings to your preference.
 Not all vape devices are created equal — it is always best to read the instructions before use to ensure you get the optimal vaping experience.

 Aside from pre-filled cannabis oil cartridges, another way to vaporize cannabis concentrates is by using a dab pen, also sometimes referred to as a wax vaporizer.
 So, what is a dab pen and how does it differ from a conventional vape pen?
 Although inner mechanics are similar, the distinguishing factor is how the concentrate is consumed.
 A vape pen utilizes a pre-filled cartridge, while a dab pen allows consumers to load their own cannabis concentrates into the chamber of the vaporizer.

 The History of Vaping

 Many civilizations have vaporized herbs for thousands of years.
-The first documented account of vaporizing occured in Egypt around the 5th century B.C., when ancient Egyptians experimented by heating oils on large, hot stones.
+The first documented account of vaporizing occurred in Egypt around the 5th century BCE, when ancient Egyptians experimented by heating oils on large, hot stones.
 The trend then spread into Afghanistan, and eventually circulated around the globe.